jazzband/jsonmodels/README.rst

 Features
 --------

-* Works with Python 2.x and 3.x.
+* Tested with Python 2.7, 3.3 and PyPy.